bfut/unvivtool/python/README.md

         |      direnlen : int, optional
         |          If >= 10, set as fixed archive directory entry length.
         |      fnhex : bool, optional
-        |          If True, encode filenames to Base16/hexadecimal.
+        |          If True, interpret filenames as Base16/hexadecimal.
         |          Use for non-printable filenames in archive.
 Keeps
         |          leading/embedding null bytes.
         |
         |      Returns
         |      -------
-        |      filenames : list
+        |      filenames : dictionary
-        |          Will be an empty list if the directory has zero entries.
+        |          Filename list will be empty if the directory has zero valid entries.
         |
         |      Raises
         |      ------